 Address: 34901 Frank Parrish Rd, Eugene, OR 97405

-The Mount Pisgah Arboretum is a great place to go for a hike or a bike ride on the 7 miles of trails.
-You can also enjoy picnicking in the park, as there are dozens of benches where you can sit and enjoy the view.
+The Mount Pisgah Arboretum is a great place for a hike or a bike ride on the 7 miles of trails.
+You can also enjoy picnicking in the park, as there are dozens of benches to sit on and enjoy the view.
 And don’t leave your dog out of the fun.
-As long as they’re leashed, they can enjoy that fresh Oregon air as well.
+As long as they’re leashed, they can enjoy that fresh Oregon air.